 There is no specific treatment for RTT, so that making a definitive diagnosis will not lead to treatment that alters the natural history of the disorder.
 There are several potential ways in which adjunctive management might be changed following genetic testing after confirmation of the diagnosis:

 It may be appropriate to offer prenatal diagnosis to a couple who have had a child with RTT or mental retardation due to a MECP2 mutation.
-Since the disorder occurs spontaneously in most affected individuals, however, the risk of a family having a second child with the disorder is less than 1 percent, except in the rare situation where the mother carries the mutation.
-(6) Therefore, for mothers without the Rett phenotype, it is extremely unlikely that prenatal testing will identify cases of RTT.
+Because the disorder occurs spontaneously in most affected individuals, however, the risk of a family having a second child with the disorder is less than 1%, except in the rare situation where the mother carries the mutation.
+(12) Therefore, for mothers without the Rett phenotype, it is extremely unlikely that prenatal testing will identify cases of RTT.